LotusJeff/docs.wordops.net/docs/commands.md

 Package update is performed in a non-interactive way, with the policy of never overwriting packages configuration with new configuration.

 ### update
+This command updates WordOps to the latest version.
 Usage :

 ```bash